puppetlabs-toy-chest/puppet-quest-guide/quests/facts.md

     ssh learning@pasture.puppet.vm

-Once you've had a chance to admire the MOTD, return to the Puppet master.
+Once you've had a chance to admire the MOTD, return to the Puppet server.

     exit